RichCanvas3/MyOrgWallet/public/READMEDownload.md

 ### Organization (AA) to Individual (AA) Delegation -  give Individuals (AA) rights to create attestations for Organization
 - Create a Delegation "from" the Oranization Smart Wallet (AA) "to" the Individuals Smart Wallet (AA)
 - Save that this Indiv-to-Org Delegation for future use.
 Stored in Indiv-to-Org on-chain attestation
-- Create chained Delegation from Indiv-to-Org Delegation to Burner Account and store it in browser for subsequent smart wallet Org user
+- Create chained Delegation from Indiv-to-Org Delegation to Burner Account.
+Store delegation in browser local storage for subsequent onchain smart wallet user operations
 ### Org-to-Indiv Delegation chained to Burner Delegation - support multiple user-operations to creating Organization and Individual Attestations
 - Create a burner Account
 - Create a stored Chained Delegation from Ind-Org Delegation to Burner Account in support of Organization level smart wallet user operations